crazyrabbitLTC/Arduino/README.md

 This is a simple collection of Arduino Scripts for various fun weekend projects.

+Maybe if I get a chance I'll improve upon it or optimise it.

 All the parts are from Adafruit.com

 1 x Adafruit Feather M0 WiFi - ATSAMD21 + ATWINC1500